Set-Valued Control Functions: Identification

 We define the sharp identification region for $\theta$ as follows. \begin{definition}[Sharp Identification Region under Full Independence] The \emph{sharp identification region} $\Theta_I(P_0)\subset \mathsf M\times\mathsf F\times \mathsf \Pi_r(P_0)$ is a subset of $\Theta$ such that each of its elements $\theta=(\sfo,F,\sfs)$ satisfies the following statements: (i) For any $Y\sim P_0(\cdot|D,X,Z)$, one can represent the outcome as $Y=\sfo(D,X,U)$ for some $U$ whose conditional law $F$ satisfies Assumption \ref{as:cf_dist} for some $V:\Omega\to\cV$. (ii) The control variable $V$ is a measurable selection of a set-valued control function $\eV$ satisfying Assumption \ref{as:cf_set}. \end{definition} The main result (Theorem \ref{thm:identification}) of this section characterizes $\Theta_I(P_0)$ through inequality restrictions on $\theta$.
 For this, we introduce the \emph{containment functional} $\contf$ of the random set $\eY$.
 For any closed set $A\subset \cY$ and $(d,x,z)\in\cD\times\cX\times\cZ$, let

 This functional uniquely determines the distribution of $\eY$ \citep{Molchanov:2017th}.
-Recall that $\eta$ is a random vector distributed uniformly over $[0,1]^{d_U}$.
-As such, it is straightforward to compute the right-hand side of \eqref{eq:containment} analytically or by simulation (see Section \ref{sec:applications}).
-We use the property of $\contf$ that it characterizes the distribution of \emph{all} measurable selections of $\eY$.
-That is, for any $Y\sim P(\cdot|D,X,Z)$,\footnote{This equivalence holds up to an ordered coupling \citep[][Chapter 2]{Molchanov:2018ui}.}
+Since $\eta$ is uniformly distributed over $[0,1]^{d_U}$, the right-hand side of \eqref{eq:containment} can be computed analytically or by simulation (see Section \ref{sec:applications}).

+The containment functional $\contf$ characterizes the distribution of \emph{all} measurable selections of $\eY$ in the following sense:\footnote{This equivalence holds up to an ordered coupling \citep[][Chapter 2]{Molchanov:2018ui}.}

-The inequality restriction in \eqref{eq:artstein} is known as \emph{Artstein's inequality} \citep[see, e.g.,][Theorem 2.13]{Molchanov:2018ui}, which relates the distribution of $Y$ with the distribution of $\eY$.
-Artstein's inequality is the central device to derive sharp identifying restrictions in incomplete models.
+This inequality restriction is known as \emph{Artstein's inequality} \citep[see, e.g.,][Theorem 2.13]{Molchanov:2018ui}, which is the central device to derive sharp identifying restrictions in incomplete models.

+Under Assumption \ref{as:cf_set}(i), the observed outcome $Y$ is a measurable selection of $\eY$, and Artstein's inequality relates the distribution of $Y$ with the distribution of $\eY$.
 The left-hand side $P_0(Y\in A|D,X,Z)$ of the inequality can be recovered from a large sample of the observable variables $(Y,D,X,Z)$.
 The right-hand side $\contf(A|D,X,Z)$ can be computed from model primitives.
-We demonstrate how to do so through examples (see Sections \ref{ssec:ex_dynamic4} and \ref{ssec:ex_multinomial}).
+Taken together, they provide identifying restrictions.
+We illustrate them through examples (see Sections \ref{ssec:ex_dynamic4} and \ref{ssec:ex_multinomial}).